TNG/ArchUnit/README.md

 with @Y. But each of those tools also has some limitations you might run into, if your rules become more complex.
 This might be as simple as not being able to specify a pointcut to only apply to interfaces in AspectJ or no back references within pointcuts.
 Other tools are not even able to define complex rules, like AspectJ allows, at all.
-Furthermore you might need to learn a new language to specify the rules, or need different infrastructure to evaluate them.
+Furthermore, you might need to learn a new language to specify the rules, or need different infrastructure to evaluate them.

 For some tests of coding rules the Java Reflection API provides a convenient way to talk about your code.
 For example you can test some serialization properties of the return values of methods of classes annotated with
 @Remote or similar.
-What ArchUnit does, it striving to bring this convenience to a level of code structures instead of mere simple classes.
+What ArchUnit does, is striving to bring this convenience to a level of code structures instead of mere simple classes.
 ArchUnit provides simple predefined ways to test the typical standard cases, like package dependencies.
 But it also is fully extensible, providing a convenient way to write custom rules where imported classes can be accessed similar to using the reflection API.
 In fact, the imported structure provides a natural way to use the full power of the Reflection API for your tests.
 But it also allows to write tests looking at field accesses, method or constructor calls and subclasses.
-Furthermore it does not need any special infrastructure, nor any new language, it is plain Java and rules can be evaluated with any unit testing tool like JUnit.
+Furthermore, it does not need any special infrastructure, nor any new language, it is plain Java and rules can be evaluated with any unit testing tool like JUnit.

 ## Getting started